jnozzi/cocoadev.com/markdown/NSTableViewNotReloadingCorrectly.md

-I am having a really annoying problem with an General/NSTableView not responding to reloadData.
+I am having a really annoying problem with an NSTableView not responding to reloadData.
 I'm pretty new at Cocoa development, so bear with me.

 So I stumbled across this article http://cocoadevcentral.com/articles/000080.php  discussing binding array controllers to tableviews.
 I worked it into my application, and it worked fine.
 However, I have another part of my program that also enters data into the array so I formatted it like this:

 	Author *newAuth;
-	newAuth = General/Author alloc] init];
+	newAuth = Author alloc] init];
 	[[newAuth properties] setValue:@"first" forKey:@"firstname"];
 	[[newAuth properties] setValue:@"last" forKey:@"lastname"];
 	[_authors addObject:newAuth];